-In all situations there should be a discussion with the Local Ara Designated Officer (LADO) https://www.devon.gov.uk/educationandfamilies/child-protection/managing-allegations-against-adults-working-with-children (LADO) or if they are not available then MARU can be contacted for advice and guidance.
-If they feel a referral should be made then they will advise you to complete the appropriate form. https://services.devon.gov.uk/web/lado/form This should then be sent in to MASH too.
+In any situation where the head teacher or COG is unclear or the allegation is of a potentially serious nature then there must be a discussion with the Local Authority Designated Officer (LADO) or if they are not available then MASH can be contacted for advice and guidance.
+If they feel a referral should be made then they will advise you to complete the appropriate referral form.

+This should then be sent in via MASH